-Personality Disorder is classified under mental disorders that define distinctive behavioural patterns and a set of personality traits and characters of an individual marked up to distressful experiences and troubling circumstances.
-People with the mental disorder tend to have different beliefs, values and attitudes from other healthy people.
+Borderline Personality Disorder is classified under mental disorders that define distinctive behavioural patterns and a set of personality traits and characteristics of an individual marked up by stressful experiences and troubling circumstances.
+People with mental disorders tend to have different beliefs, values and attitudes from other healthy people.
 Excessive stress, anxiety and depression trigger unusual behaviour or sometimes, sudden offensive behaviour among sufferers.
 Childhood and adulthood are the two prone stages to this disorder.

-Personality disorder adversely affects the social life as maintaining relationship appears to be difficult with peers and co-workers.
-Crippled people often find it difficult to cope up with normal stress that leads to personality disorder.
-The outlook the world with a narrow view and do not like to be part of social activities.
+Personality disorder adversely affects social life as maintaining relationships appears to be difficult with peers and co-workers.
+Crippled people often find it difficult to cope with normal stress which leads to personality disorders.
+They do not like to be a part of social activities.

 Three behaviour cluster demonstrations enlighten the symptoms related to Personality Disorder (PD):

-Majority of cases of Personality Disorder that come to Mind Plus are different and caused due to distinctive events and traumatic life experiences.
+The majority of cases of Personality Disorder that comes to Mind Plus are different and caused due to distinctive events and traumatic life experiences.
 Thus, all patients have varied care requirements and sentimental needs.
-Treatments for PD include psychologist therapies with medications as depending upon the severity of a case.
+Treatments for PD include psychological therapies with medications depending upon the severity of the case.

-Wide-ranging psychologist therapies with effective theoretical approaches have been designed to motivate patients to work or participate in a group activity.
-Clinical therapies consisting of Dialectal Behaviour Therapy and cognitive behavioural therapies work well to control erratic moods and anxiety.
+Wide-ranging psychological therapies with effective theoretical approaches have been designed to motivate patients to work or participate in a group activity.
+Clinical therapies consisting of Dialectical Behaviour Therapy and cognitive behavioural therapies work well to control erratic moods and anxiety.

 Mood stabilizers, antidepressants and antipsychotics are prescribed to provide pharmacological treatments in worsen cases in order to control expected side- effects.
 The core aim of medical professionals is to reduce stress and to create a soothing environment for Personality Disorder patients.